Berlin European UK: History

+Rebranding and new equipment

 On 4 May 1988 Capt.
 Twomey held a press conference in Berlin during which he announced a new strategy for his airline.
 This strategy envisaged the adoption of a new name for the airline as well as the replacement of the regional turboprop fleet with "mainline" jet equipment, thereby enabling the company to exit the overcrowded, cut-throat regional scheduled market from Berlin and to apply for scheduled licences to serve higher margin trunk routes, as well as to enter the lucrative inclusive tour (IT) charter market under contract to the city's leading package tour operators.
 As a result, Berlin Regional UK would become Berlin European UK and lease a new Boeing 737-300.
 However, an unsuccessful application for a scheduled route licence to serve the prestigious Berlin–Frankfurt route with up to four daily flights in each direction resulted in Berlin European subleasing this aircraft to fellow UK independent Monarch Airlines from October 1988.
-(Berlin European arranged for the aircraft, which had already been painted in Berlin European's livery, to be directly transferred from the manufacturer's Seattle plant in the US to Monarch's Luton base in the UK.)
+Berlin European arranged for the aircraft, which had already been painted in Berlin European's livery, to be directly transferred from the manufacturer's Seattle plant in the US to Monarch's Luton base in the UK.
 All remaining Berlin European scheduled services ceased at the end of the 1989/90 winter timetable period.

-Following the cessation of its scheduled operations, Berlin European leased another new 737-300 for sole use on charter flights to the Mediterranean and the Canary Islands from its Tegel base.
+Following the cessation of scheduled operations, the air carrier leased another new 737-300 for sole use on charter flights to the Mediterranean and the Canary Islands from its Tegel base.
 This aircraft was contracted to Germany's biggest tour operator TUI and to Berliner Flugring, at the time Berlin's leading package tour operator, from the beginning of the 1990 summer season.

 With the reunification of the two Germanies which took place that year, German airlines took over the scheduled and charter operations which had previously been undertaken, under the terms of the post-World War II Potsdam Agreement, by the British, American and French airline operators.
 Capt Twomey reluctantly decided to sell Berlin European's airport slots and other effects to Germania, with effect from 1 April 1991.
 On that day Berlin European's Air Operator Certificate expired and the transfer of its ownership to Germania became effective.

+A fake second airline

-At the end of September 2017 in Russia, a scandal erupted around VIM Airlines, then on the official website of Israel Airports Authority in the timetable of flights to Ovda airport, all VIM Airlines scheduled flight records were replacedby the name BERLIN EUROPEAN U.K., including appropriate flight numbers.
+At the end of September 2017 in Russia, a scandal erupted around VIM Airlines, then on the official website of Israel Airports Authority in the timetable of flights to Ovda airport, all VIM Airlines scheduled flight records were replaced by the name BERLIN EUROPEAN U.K., including appropriate flight numbers.
 At the moment it is not clear whether this replacement is formal, or flights will be carried out under name of BERLIN EUROPEAN U.K., or it is just outdated information of IATA codes table, handled by Israel Airports Authority.
 The first flight to Ovda Airport scheduled 15 October 2017 from Saint Petersburg under WZ 4773 flight number.
 As known, WZ IATA code registered today for Russian Red Wings Airlines.